pondrax/dockerizeold/README.md

 Before start, be sure to copy .env.example to .env on the root directory

-Simply run `./stack generate` and you are done.
-All of the lumen dependency will be automatically installed
+Simply run `./stack start` and you are done.

-The app will be available on `localhost` and PostgreSQL on `localhost:5432`
+The app will be available on `localhost` serving /app/default/public directory and PostgreSQL on `localhost:5432`

 ### Using Stack